 Storage Equipment Training

-Have you considered what warehouse training means for the racking in your warehouse?
-If a bad accident happens at your workplace, the HSE will visit your site to ensure you have put all the correct Health and Safety measures in place.
+Have you considered what warehouse training means for your racking systems?
+If a serious accident occurs, the HSE will check that all necessary Health and Safety measures are in place.

-To help warehouse owners, SEMA has developed a programme of training courses which cover the key stages of your storage equipment’s lifetime.
+To help warehouse owners, we have developed a programme of SEMA training courses which cover the key stages of your storage equipment's lifetime.

 Racking Installation:

-Training for racking installers plays an essential role when ensuring your storage equipment has been installed correctly in accordance with industry standards and manufacturer's specifications.
+Training for pallet racking installers plays an essential role when ensuring your racking systems have been installed correctly in accordance with industry standards and manufacturer's specifications.

-To provide a benchmark for the industry, we run our SEIRS training programme for installers of racking equipment.
+To provide a benchmark for the industry, we run our SEIRS training programme as part of our official SEMA training courses for installers of racking equipment.
 To gain their full qualification, installers must attend three days of training.
-This covers both general and industry-specific Health & Safety requirements and correct installation methods in accordance with SEMA standards.
+This covers both general and industry-specific Health & Safety requirements and correct installation methods in accordance with SEMA guidelines.
 Importantly, the course includes practical instruction on how to install racking.
 Installers must then pass an assessed element to gain their qualification.

 Rack Safety Awareness:

-We also advocate training for your employees.
+There are also SEMA training courses for your employees.
 Our Rack Safety Awareness course has been developed around the SEMA Users Code (and other guidance) and is very specific to end users' sites.
 The course will provide your employees with the skills and knowledge they need to work safely in areas with racking.
 It will also guide a member of your team on how to perform the weekly inspections as recommended by HSE.

 Racking Inspection: